TiBeN/15khz-arcade-pkg/README.md

     a linux kernel and nouveau drivers, configure your Ubuntu and patch and compile Groovymame, a special version of the Mame emulator for use with 15khz CRT screens
--   a `Makefile` to automate the patch, build, and installation of required parts
+-   a `Makefile` to automate the download, patch, build, and installation of required parts
 -   a set of scripts and tools like `resolution switchers` or emulator wrappers